-Secure attachment beats genetic disposition in ADHD.
+Secure attachment beats genetic disposition in ADHD

 -

-2. Secure attachment helps prevent ADHD manifestation
+2. Secure attachment helps prevent the manifestation of ADHD

 -